kubernetes/enhancements/keps/sig-scheduling/986-resource-quota-scope-selectors/README.md

 ## Implementation History

 - ResourceQuotaScopeSelectors was introduced as alpha in kubernetes 1.11
-- In Kuberenetes 1.12 this feature was promoted to Beta
+- In Kubernetes 1.12 this feature was promoted to Beta